STScI-MIRI/whippot/README.md

 JWST has many different observing modes that could all use different overlays to make their plots more informative.
 Examples for extending MIRI WFSS functionality is shown in `miri_wfss_tools.py` and `miri_coron_tools.py`.
-To add plot overlays for other modes, make a similarly-named file in the `whippot` directory.
+To add plot overlays for other modes, make a new file named after the mode and place it in the `whippot` directory.
+It may import *from* `whippot_tools.py`, but should not be imported *to* `whippot_tools.py`.
 If the number of such files becomes "large", we may restructure the directories.

 ## License